 It has a long history and so much charm with old buildings, monuments and several hills offering wonderful viewpoints.

-Highlights include the impressive castle with the royal jewel display, the Royal Mile, and its historical closes, as well as Calton Hill with its stunning views, especially at sunset.
+Highlights include the impressive castle with the royal jewel display, the Royal Mile, its historical closes, and Calton Hill with its stunning views, especially at sunset.

 Just be ready to walk up and down!

 Best Things to do in Edinburgh with Kids

 When travelling with kids, the top 5 attractions are:

 - Exploring the Potter trail around the city, to follow the inspiration of J.K.
 Rowling.

 - For active families, climbing Arthur’s Seat for great views of town and the area.

 - Visiting Camera Obscura and having fun with the optical illusions.

 - Journeying to the Center of the Earth at the Dynamic Earth museum to learn about geology.